-If you run a limited company and it has outstanding money owed to any parties, then there known as creditors.
-Creditors either ‘secured’ or ‘unsecured’, and which category your creditors fit into depends on the assets involved, and what charges they, therefore, hold over the company.
+If you run a limited company and it has outstanding money owed to any party, then it is known as creditors.
+Creditors are either ‘secured’ or ‘unsecured’, and which category your creditors fit into depends on the assets involved, and what charges they hold over the company.
 These charges, however, become even more significant if a company becomes insolvent, as they determine the order that creditors receive reimbursement from any repayments.

-When a company then becomes insolvent, it will owe debts to creditors.
-A payment hierarchy, therefore, categorises creditors based on entitlement to proceeds and when they can claim them.
+When a company becomes insolvent, it will owe creditors debts.
+A payment hierarchy categorises creditors based on entitlement to proceeds and when they can claim them.
 The categories in descending order: secured creditors with fixed charges, preferential creditors, secured creditors with floating charges, unsecured creditors, and finally shareholders.

 Secured creditors with fixed charges remain first on the tree to receive proceeds from a liquidated or insolvent company.
-Usually, lenders or suppliers that have a registered charge over business assets.
+Usually, lenders or suppliers with a registered charge over business assets.

 Distinction Between Unsecured And Secured Creditors – FIXED CHARGE CREDITORS

 Secured creditors can only rank first if they hold fixed charges.
 A fixed charge retains a charge or claim over specific assets of the company.
-Companies House registers in all cases, charges over such assets.
-Fixed charges and assets may, therefore, not be disposed of without conferring with the secured creditor over the assets first.
+Companies House registers in all cases charges over such assets.
+Fixed charges and assets may therefore not be disposed of without conferring first with the secured creditor over the assets.

 FLOATING CHARGE CREDITORS

 Floating charge creditors remain down the payment tree compared to preferential creditors.
 Usually, they have no claims registered over company fixed assets.
 They though will have assets which ever-change (Debtors & Stock).
 Floating charges, however, afford basic security for creditors, though because the assets aren’t fixed, recovery can be challenging.